lammps/lammps/doc/src/pair_3b_table.rst

 The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three Si arguments map LAMMPS atom types 1,2,3 to the Si element in the ".3b" file.
-The final C argument maps LAMMPS atom type 4 to the C element in the 3b file.
+The final C argument maps LAMMPS atom type 4 to the C element in the threebody file.
 If a mapping value is specified as NULL, the mapping is not performed.
-This can be used when a *3b/table* potential is used as part of the *hybrid* pair style.
+This can be used when a *threebody/table* potential is used as part of the *hybrid* pair style.
 The NULL values are placeholders for atom types that will be used with other potentials.